Algorithmic Challenges in Ensuring Fairness at the Time of Decision: Analysis for Section

-\begin{claim}[overshooting] Assuming (\ref{eqn:gradient-bounds1-2-4-21}) holds for all estimated gradients,\footnote{This happens with probability at least $(1-p)^T$.} and that $x_1 = p_{\min} + \delta_1 < x^*$, then all the iterates $x_1,x_2,\ldots x_k$ (for $k\leq T$) generated by the lagged secant movements in the outer loop of the algorithm do not overshoot the optimum; that is, $x_t \leq x^*$ for all $t \leq k$.
+\begin{claim}[overshooting] Assume that (\ref{eqn:gradient-bounds1-2-4-21}) holds for all estimated gradients (this happens with probability at least $(1-p)^T$) and that $x_1 = x_{\min} + \delta_1 < x^*$, where $x^*$ is the unconstrained optimum.
+Then all the iterates $x_1,x_2,\ldots x_k$ (for $k\leq T$) generated by the lagged secant movements in the outer loop of the algorithm do not overshoot the optimum; that is, $x_t \leq x^*$ for all $t \leq k$.
 Note that this implies that all lagged points sampled by the algorithm (i.e., those sampled \emph{between} $x_t$ and $x_{t+1}$, for some $t$) also do not overshoot. \end{claim}